Admission to the Teacher Education Program

 The following methods are used as measures of academic aptitude and achievement for selection and diagnosis of strengths and needs of potential teacher education candidates:

-1. GPA (GPA): GPAs will be calculated by the Head of Teacher Education by using institutional transcripts.
+1. GPA (GPA): GPAs will be calculated by the Chair of the School of Education by using institutional transcripts.
 A 3.0 GPA is required in communication courses (Comp I, Comp II and Speech), and an overall GPA of 2.5 in at least twenty-seven (27) semester hours of the general education coursework.

 2. ACT: A composite score of at least 19 on the ACT is required.
 All students who desire consideration for acceptance into Teacher Education must take the ACT or have a Bachelor Degree.
 There is no limit to the number of times the student may take the ACT.